POLIT-104 American Politics

 POLIT-385 International Security

 This course focuses on the recasting of global security concerns after the end of the cold war.
 It pays special attention to the problems of economic and ecological security; the relationship between security and democracy; humanitarian intervention; nuclear proliferation; and terrorism.
 The course concludes with analysis of specific initiatives for achieving both common and comprehensive security.

 POLIT-387AW Advanced Topics in Politics: 'Law and Inequality'

 The gap between the rich and the poor in the United States today is as wide as it was during the Great Depression.
 Some scholars and lawmakers have called our era the "Second Gilded Age," a reference that evokes images of robber barons and monopolists, the "billionaire class" of yesteryear.
 This seminar poses the question: what does law have to do with it?
 Together, we will explore all the ways that "law," "politics," and economics" are messily entwined, and how those entanglements explain who has wealth, who gets healthcare, who goes to jail, and who decides climate change policy.

-POLIT-387EV Advanced Topics in Politics: 'U.S. Environmental Politics and Policy'
+POLIT-387HE Advanced Topics in Politics: 'Health and Inequality'

 POLIT-387PD Advanced Topics in Politics: 'Other Political Dreams'